DevJulio/DevJulio/README.md

-Here’s your README **without** the triple-backtick fences—just save it as `README.md` in your repo and GitHub will render the markdown:

 # Hi there, I’m Júlio 👋

 Welcome to my GitHub!
 Here you’ll find projects built with a passion for modern interfaces and cutting-edge technology.